nicholaswmin/fsm/README.md

 - Each `state` lists it's allowed `transitions`.
 - Each `transition` points to a new `state`.

-and has the following shape:
+it has the following shape:

 ```js
 {